 OData helps you focus on your business logic while building RESTful APIs without having to worry about the approaches to define request and response headers, status codes, HTTP methods, URL conventions, media types, payload formats and query options.

 OData provides the following benefits:

-- Standard based faster data connectivity
+- One gets standard based faster data connectivity with OData.

 - It lets developers interact with data by using RESTful web services.

 - It provides a simple and uniform way to share data in a discoverable fashion.

 - It enables broad integration across products.

 - It enables integration by using the HTTP protocol stack.

 All the major vendors including SAAS application providers like SalesForce, SAP, IBM, NetSuite supports OData.
 Microsoft – As the original creator of oData, Microsoft has a large number of tools supporting oData.
 You can use oData datasets in Excel, automatically refresh this data, and generate graphs on the data.
 For example, Dynamics AX introduces a public OData service endpoint that enable access to Dynamics AX data in a consistent way across a broad range of clients.